Arc0re/SAR/README.txt

 SAR - Simple Ascii Renderer
 ===========================

-Shared/dynamic library set of functions to render character based tiles (like Dwarf Fortress', by the way its tilesets (.png) should be fully compatible).
+Shared/dynamic library, a set of functions to render character based tiles (like Dwarf Fortress', by the way its tilesets (.png) should be fully compatible).

 Dependancies: SDL2, SDL2_image.
 All rights reserved.